 The cure time using a glue gun is typically 30 seconds or so.

 Liquid Plastic Welder – This product comes in a pen-style format and can be bought in the region of $11.00 upwards.
-You simply squeeze the pen and it delivers a gel-like substance which will cure in around 5 seconds with the use of
+You simply squeeze the pen and it delivers a gel-like substance which will cure in around 5 seconds with the use of ultra violet light.
+It sets harder than the glue-gun type of adhesive and so can be sanded and shaped to suit your own needs, filling in chips and gaps.
+We found some good ones on Amazon Click Here for prices.
+It can also be used underwater as well as curing under water.

 As you can see, there are several options available to you for repairing damaged items in your aquarium, be they damaged decorations, leaking seals, plants and rocks that continuously become dislodged by the residents.
 The most important thing to remember is that whichever method you use, ensure that it will not harm your precious fish, by making sure that you use silicones, glues, cements and other adhesives which are safe to use in an aquarium and which do not contain harmful additives that may endanger your pet/s.